OpenMDAO/OpenMDAO-Framework/docs/dev-guide/scripts.rst

 You'll need an identity file to execute operations like starting and stopping instances on EC2 using the *boto* package.
-For OpenMDAO we use an identity file called ``lovejoy.pem`` for all of our EC2 images and instances.
+For OpenMDAO we use an identity file called ``lovejoykey.pem`` for all of our EC2 images and instances.
 The identity file should be placed in the ``~/.ssh`` directory.

-To actually connect to a given host via SSH, you'll need to take your personal public key for the host you're connecting from and put it in the ``authorized_keys`` file on the destination host.
-This is true whether the host is an EC2 host or not.
+For hosts not on EC2, the ``authorized_keys`` file on that host must contain either your personal public key for the host you're connecting from, or the public key corresponding to ``lovejoykey.pem``.

 Scripts